GaetanLepage/phd-manuscript/sections/4_active_ssl/2_method/0_index.typ

 $

 As all maps are correctly expressed in the same local frame $cal(F)_t$, a given pixel in each one corresponds to the same position.
-The idea of averaging #doa maps translates that each time step brings equal information about the presence of sources.
+The idea of averaging #doa maps means that each time step provides equal information about the presence of sources.
-Thus, the intersection of the different cones will have the highest scores which appears reasonable.
+Thus, the intersection of the different cones will have the highest scores, which appears reasonable.

-However, in certain trajectories, averaging leads to artifacts that harden the clustering task performed to extract the final detection results.
+However, in particular trajectories, averaging leads to artifacts that harden the clustering task performed to extract the final detection results.

 The performance of this blending approach is discussed further in @sec:active_ssl:results:blending_methods.